frusdelion/crocodoc-php/README.md

 To start using crocodoc-php in your code, instantiate the Crocodoc API library:

     Crocodoc::setApiToken('YOUR_API_TOKEN');

-Note that any Crocodoc API call can return an exception.
-When making API calls, put them in a try/catch block.

 Read on to find out more how to use crocodoc-php.
 You can also find more detailed information about our API here: